ParmidaGh/Sentiment-Classification-using-Transformer-Encoder/README.md

 ---

 <p align="center">
-Built with ❤️ using PyTorch and Hugging Face
+Built using PyTorch and Hugging Face
 </p>